 Critical accounting estimates are defined as those reflective of significant judgments, estimates and uncertainties, which may result in materially different results under different assumptions and conditions.
-As conditions resulting from the COVID-19 pandemic continue to evolve, we expect these judgments and estimates may be subject to change, which could materially impact future periods.
 We believe the following are our critical accounting estimates:

 Inventory valuation.
 We value inventories at the lower of cost or net realizable value for raw materials, work-in-process and finished goods.
 Inventories are recorded at standard cost and adjusted to the approximate weighted-average cost at the balance sheet date.
 We assess net realizable value of the inventory for estimated obsolescence or unmarketable inventory based upon management's assumptions about future demand and market conditions.
 In estimating reserves for obsolescence, we primarily evaluate estimates based on the timing of the introduction of new products and the quantities remaining of old products and provides reserves for inventory on hand in excess of the estimated demand.
 Estimated losses on slow-moving items are recognized and included in the allowance for losses.
-We wrote down US\$9.1 million, US\$6.9 million and US\$5.7 million in 2019, 2020 and 2021, respectively, for estimated obsolete or unmarketable inventory, with write-downs in 2019, 2020 and 2021 primarily related to the value of NAND components and SSDs in inventory affected by rapidly falling NAND prices.
+We wrote down US\$6.9million, US\$5.7 million and US\$15.8 million in 2020, 2021 and 2022, respectively, for estimated obsolete or unmarketable inventory, with write-downs in 2020, 2021 and 2022 primarily related to the value of NAND components and SSDs in inventory affected by rapidly falling NAND prices and the restructuring of our underperforming product lines.